linkyeu/selenium-python-example/README.md

 ### Design Pattern used:
 - DomainDrivenDesign: Express your tests in the language of the end-user of the app.
 - PageObjects: A simple abstraction of the UI of your web app.
-- Lo`adableComponent: Modeling PageObjects as components.
+- LoadableComponent: Modeling PageObjects as components.
 - BotStyleTests: Using a command-based approach to automating tests, rather than the object-based approach that PageObjects encourage

 Source: https://www.selenium.dev/documentation/test_practices/design_strategies/